willyeo2/Will-s-LMSC-261-Repository/:Final_Project:/WYeo_Final_Project_Documentation.md

 4. How I Overcame Them:

 I am committed to keep improving my website as time permits.
-I especially intend to make the contact form functional in order
+I especially intend to make the contact form functional in order to make it useful professionally.

 5. What Code I Used From Elsewhere/Others: